Norman St John-Stevas: Academic and legal career

 St John-Stevas was appointed as a lecturer at Southampton University (1952–1953) and King's College London (1953–1956).
 He then went to Oxford University to tutor in Jurisprudence at Christ Church (1953–1955) and Merton College (1955–1957).
 He also lectured in the United States and held a visiting professorship at the University of California, Santa Barbara.
 From 1954 to 1959 he was legal adviser to Sir Alan Herbert's Committee on book censorship.

-Stevas also won many prizes and scholarships: the Blackstone and Harmsworth Scholarship (1952); the Blackstone Prize (1953); the Yorke Prize of Cambridge University (1957); a fellowship at Yale Law School (1958); a Fulbright award; and a Fund for the Republic fellowship (1958).
+St John-Stevas also won many prizes and scholarships: the Blackstone and Harmsworth Scholarship (1952); the Blackstone Prize (1953); the Yorke Prize of Cambridge University (1957); a fellowship at Yale Law School (1958); a Fulbright award; and a Fund for the Republic fellowship (1958).

-In 1956 his book Obscenity and the Law was published.
+In 1956, his book Obscenity and the Law was published.
 This "became a key work of reference during subsequent reforms" and also "reflected an intellectual shift toward the law's retreat from the pulpit".
 He also wrote Life, Death and the Law (1961), The Right to Life (1963) and The Law and Morals (1964).
 These were "earnest...with a liberal Catholic lawyer addressing difficult questions in a thoughtful spirit".

 In 1959, he joined The Economist and became its Legal and Political Correspondent.
-Stevas edited the collected works of the Victorian journalist and politician Walter Bagehot.
+St John-Stevas edited the collected works of the Victorian journalist and politician Walter Bagehot.
 Between 1965 and 1986, The Economist itself published his edition "to great acclaim", what have been called fifteen "beautifully produced and highly regarded volumes".
 These volumes have been labelled Stevas's "memorial".